LewisTowart/tech258_cloud/security/Security.md

 ![alt text](Markdown_Images/image-search.PNG)

-Now use the search filed to find the custom database image
+Now use the search to find the custom database image.

 ![alt text](Markdown_Images/select-image.PNG)

-Now carry on and select create new VM
+Once you have selected the image, click on create new.

 Here you want to make sure to select zone 3 for the database and name it sensibly.
+We are placing them in different zones so that if one were to go down it doesn't take all of our instances with it just the one on that zone.

 ![alt text](Markdown_Images/db-vm-name.PNG)

-Next make sure it is standard B1, add the paired keys we setup previously and select liscense other.
+Next make sure it is standard B1, you have added the paired keys we setup previously and select license other.

 ![alt text](Markdown_Images/stand-b1-ssh.PNG)

 ![alt text](Markdown_Images/stan-disk.PNG)

-For the network settings select priv ip no pub ip and allow ssh for now
+For the network settings select private ip but this time with no public ip.
+Make sure to allow ssh for now in case we need to update anything, we don't want this option in the future for increased security.

+We are removing the need for a public IP as we don't want any traffic going to our database that hasn't passed our new NVA filter.

 ![alt text](Markdown_Images/db-net-set.PNG)

-Sets tages, review, create
+Don't forget to set your own tags, review your settings and when you're confident select create.

 ### Step 3.

-searhc image sleect app
+Just like before we are going to search for images but this time select our app and launch a new VM.

-Now we need to name our app and launch it in zone 1
+Now we need to name our app something sensible and launch it in Zone 1.

 ![alt text](Markdown_Images/app-name.PNG)

-same as before size ssh key standrd disk.
+same as the instance before we need to select the right size, use our previous ssh keys and select license other.

-Here in the network settings we want it as below pic
+Here in the network settings we want it as below picture.
+We are selecting our public-subnet and allowing http and ssh traffic.

 ![alt text](Markdown_Images/app-net-set.PNG)

-now we want user data check ip
+Now we want to add out user data to get the app running and make the link to the database.
+Make sure to double check the private IP hasn't changed for the Database to use in DB_HOST environment variable.

 ![alt text](Markdown_Images/app-userdata.PNG)

-tags review create
+As always make sure to set the owner tag, review your settings and select create when you are confident.

-can check by going posts page.
+You can check everything has been set up correct by using the app public IP and going to the posts page.

 ### Step 4.